-While date marking is required by law for certain food products, it is the responsibility of food business operators (and within the framework of guidance from competent authorities within each Member State) to interpret the
+While date marking is required by law for certain food products, it is the responsibility of food business operators (and within the framework of auidance from competent authorities within each Member State) to interpret the EU FIC Regulation and decide on the type of date mark and product life expiry dates (with the exception of eggs and fresh poultry meat).
+The inappropriate choice of 'UB' date is likely to increase food waste in cases where consumers understand the implications of the date mark and use date expiry as the basis for their decision to discard the product.

-&lt;sup>78 Commission Regulation (EU) 1169/2011, Article 9 (1)
+78 Commission Regulation (EU) 1169/2011, Article 9 (1)

-&lt;sup>79 Commission Regulation (EC) 543/2008, Article 5(3)
+79 Commission Regulation (EC) 543/2008, Article 5(3)